 Diagnosing Alzheimer’s Disease

-You can only diagnose Alzheimer’s disease definitively by examining brain tissue after death.
+You can only diagnose Alzheimer’s disease by examining brain tissue after death.
 However, your doctor can perform other tests and examinations to determine your mental abilities, diagnose Dementia, and rule out other conditions.
 First, they’ll likely ask about your: